Stephen-Kam/self-service-time-to-pay-des-stub/README.md

 For the purpose of testing, specific status codes can be triggered via the following methods:

+NOTE: There are two successful responses that can be obtained - One with a populated list of DirectDebitInstructions and one with an empty list.
+To receive a populated list use the example credential ID To receive an empty list use the credential ID 1234567890

 | Status Code           | Required Request Body Changes                           |
 |-----------------------|---------------------------------------------------------|
 | 200                   | See JSON request example                                |